 Man A steals a vehicle and intends to resell it.
 He removes the VIN and replaces it with an altered VIN to avoid being caught.
 He could face numerous criminal charges, including accusations for altering a vehicle identification mark.

 Man B is involved in a large car accident.
-As a result of the accident, several of the VINs on his car are completely destroyed.
+As a result of the accident, several of the VINs on his car is completely destroyed.
 He should not be charged under VC 10750, as the destruction of the VINs was completely accidental and outside of his control.

 Man C restores old vehicles as a hobby.
 Part of the restoration process involves altering VINs to return them to their previous condition.
 VC 10750 provides an exception for individuals who are restoring a vehicle, so Man C should not be convicted of altering a vehicle identification mark in the state of California.